mkirby42/SpaceScraper/README.md

 # Space Scraper

-Python web scraper for collectiong space industry job listings based on a keyword
+Python web scraper for collecting space industry job listings based on a keyword